svaksha/Julia.jl/Statistics.md

 + [QuantEcon.jl](https://github.com/QuantEcon/QuantEcon.jl) :: This package collects code for quantitative economic modeling.
 It is currently comprised of two main parts: 1.
 A toolbox of routines useful when doing economics and 2.
 Implementations of types and solution methods for common economic models.
    + [Quantitative economic modelling](http://quant-econ.net/jl/index.html) lecture series in Julia language, designed and written by Thomas J. Sargent and John Stachurski, that is freely available as a [PDF](http://quant-econ.net/_static/pdfs/jl-quant-econ.pdf) file too.
 + [RuinProbability.jl](https://github.com/Hank-Qian/RuinProbability.jl) :: For calculating the ruin probability with real data under different claims models.
-+ [SolveDSGE](https://github.com/RJDennis/SolveDSGE) :: The package contains a variety of methods for solving Dynamic Stochastic General Equilibrium (DSGE) models to first- or second-order accuracy.
-It will be of most interest to macro-economists, but others may find the routines for reordering the complex Schur form and the generalized complex Schur form useful.

 ----